AdobeDocs/experience-manager-64.en/help/communities/using/msrp.md

 MSRP must be identified as the common store on all author and publish instances.

-To make the identical configuration available in the publish environment :
+To make the identical configuration available in the publish environment:

-* on author :
+* on author:

     * navigate from main menu to `Tools > Operations > Replication`
     * select **Activate Tree**
-    * **Start Path :**
+    * **Start Path:**

         * browse to `/etc/socialconfig/srpc/`